Hormone-Disrupting Chemicals Are in More Products Than You Think.

 That is exactly what this guide covers.

-The specific chemical categories most linked to hormone disruption and fertility challenges — explained clearly, without the overwhelm
+✓ The specific household items most linked to hormone disruption and fertility challenges

 Meet Karen Bloom

-A note on who wrote it: Karen Bloom, Esq. is a consumer protection attorney who spent years on legal teams holding corporations accountable for products with undisclosed harmful chemicals, including cases against DuPont for Teflon and baby bottle manufacturers for BPA.
+A note on who wrote it: Karen Bloom, Juris Doctor (J.D.) is a consumer protection attorney who spent years on legal teams holding corporations accountable for products with undisclosed harmful chemicals, including cases against DuPont for Teflon and baby bottle manufacturers for BPA.

 She has no brand affiliations, no sponsorships, and no affiliate relationships.